 This article will outline what you need to know in order to best store your e-bike safely and optimally!

 What to consider before storing your e-bike

 Before preparing your e-bike for storage, there are three main factors to consider and understand: proper cleaning, charging, and battery care.
-The reason these factors need to be taken into account is that they play a large role in the short and long term safety and functionality of your e-bike.
+The reason these factors need to be taken into account is that they play a large role in the short and long-term safety and functionality of your e-bike.

 Get to know your battery

 First, get to know your e-bike’s battery.
 There are a few different types of batteries used for e-bikes, but the most popular are either lead or lithium-based.
-If you would like to know more about e-bike batteries, check out this post.

 Lead Acid batteries are considered to be the ones that need to be tended to most frequently, and should not be stored at high temperatures as this can quickly decrease their battery life.
 It is recommended that they are charged at least every three months.
-It is recommended storing these batteries in a cool, dry place.
+It is recommended to store these batteries in a cool, dry place.
 They can also be refrigerated.

 Lithium batteries come in a few different assortments, including Lithium Manganese, Lithium-Ion, and Lithium Iron Phosphate.
 Lithium batteries need to be charged at least every six months.
 And, similar to Lead Acid batteries, they should be stored in a cool and dry place.

-While lithium batteries are considered to be a fire risk, the chances are extremely low if you follow proper protocol and ensure that your battery is not being stored or charged close to fire hazards; nonetheless, you should still be aware of potential risk.
+While lithium batteries are considered to be a fire risk, the chances are extremely low if you follow proper protocol and ensure that your battery is not being stored or charged close to fire hazards; nonetheless, you should still be aware of potential risks.

-It should be noted that a “cool and dry climate” is emphasized time and time again as being the optimal climate for storing batteries.
+Easy Tip: It should be noted that a “cool and dry climate” is emphasized time and time again as being the optimal climate for storing batteries.